Aortic aneurysm: Medical therapy

 Medical therapy of aortic aneurysms involves strict blood pressure control.
 This does not treat the aortic aneurysm per se, but control of hypertension within tight blood pressure parameters may decrease the rate of expansion of the aneurysm.

 The medical management of patients with aortic aneurysms, reserved for smaller aneurysms or frail patients, involves cessation of smoking, blood pressure control, use of statins and occasionally beta blockers.
-Ultrasound studies are obtained on a regular basis (i.e. every 6 or 12 months) to follow the size of the aneurysm.
+Ultrasound studies are obtained regularly (i.e., every 6 or 12 months) to follow the size of the aneurysm.

 Despite optimal medical therapy, patients with large aneurysms are likely to have continued aneurysm growth and risk of aneurysm rupture without surgical repair.

 Surgery

-Decisions about repairing an aortic aneurysm are based on the balance between the risk of aneurysm rupture without treatment versus the risks of the treatment itself.
+Decisions about repairing an aortic aneurysm are based on the balance between the risk of aneurysm rupture without treatment and the risks of the treatment.
 For example, a small aneurysm in an elderly patient with severe cardiovascular disease would not be repaired.
 The chance of the small aneurysm rupturing is overshadowed by the risk of cardiac complications from the procedure to repair the aneurysm.

-The risk of the repair procedure is two-fold.
+The risk of the repair procedure is twofold.
 First, there is consideration of the risk of problems occurring during and immediately after the procedure itself ("peri-procedural" complications).
 Second, the effectiveness of the procedure must be taken into account, namely whether the procedure effectively protects the patient from aneurysm rupture over the long term, and whether the procedure is durable so that secondary procedures, with their attendant risks, are not necessary over the life of the patient.
-A less invasive procedure (such as endovascular aneurysm repair) may be associated with fewer short-term risks to the patient (fewer peri-procedural complications) but secondary procedures may be necessary over long-term follow-up.
+A less invasive procedure (such as endovascular aneurysm repair) may be associated with fewer short-term risks to the patient (fewer peri-procedural complications), but secondary procedures may be necessary over long-term follow-up.

-The determination of surgical intervention is determined on a per-case basis.
+The determination of surgical intervention is made on a per-case basis.
 The diameter of the aneurysm, its rate of growth, the presence or absence of Marfan syndrome, Ehlers–Danlos syndromes or similar connective tissue disorders, and other co-morbidities are all important factors in the overall treatment.

 A large, rapidly expanding, or symptomatic aneurysm should be repaired, as it has a greater chance of rupture.
-Slowly expanding aortic aneurysms may be followed by routine diagnostic testing (i.e.: CT scan or ultrasound imaging).
+Slowly expanding aortic aneurysms may be followed by routine diagnostic testing (i.e., CT scan or ultrasound imaging).

 For abdominal aneurysms, the current treatment guidelines for abdominal aortic aneurysms suggest elective surgical repair when the diameter of the aneurysm is greater than 5 cm.
 However, recent data on patients aged 60–76 suggest medical management for abdominal aneurysms with a diameter of less than 5.5 cm.